Frequently Asked Questions

 What is The Big Battery Rescue?

-Students and teachers will also have access to a Q&A with the live host, and an exclusive e-learning package that includes games, quizzes and lesson plans for the classroom that reinforce concepts from the livestream show.
+Students and teachers will also have access to an exclusive e-learning package that includes games, quizzes and lesson plans for the classroom that reinforce concepts from the live performance.

 Is The Big Battery Rescue really free?